Floydlang/floyd/Notes/Floyd script -- next features.md

 # LOOPS AND CONDITIONS
 The foreach uses the seq-protocol to process all items in a seq, one by one.

+r = map -- process sequence of elements one at a time, return new collection with equal number of elements. r = filter -- process sequence of elements one at a time, return subset of those elements in new collection r = reduce -- process sequence of elements one at a time, aggregate value value E. r = find1() returns key of an element in a collection r = findall() returns key of each element that matches expression.

+r = foreach() process sequence of elements one at a time. ???
+Where to store result?

 Loop over collection or seq: